Visitors & Affiliates

 Brian holds a PhD in Mongolian Studies from Indiana University.
 His pursuit of Mongolian Studies stems from a two-year tenure in Mongolia with the Peace Corps, 1991-93.
 His dissertation concerns a specific text, a manual of Mongolian Buddhist astral science, which he transcribes, translates, and analyses in terms of the art and science to the making of an almanac and the function almanacs serve in Mongolian Buddhist tradition.
 Currently he is working on a book project concerning a Mongolian verse treatise on salvation in Sa skya pa tradition.

-Esther Bianchi (Spring 2020) - Glorison Visiting Professor
+Ester Bianchi (Spring 2020) - Glorison Visiting Professor

 Nancy Lin (2017-2021) - Visiting Scholar